Dr Katrina McChesney

 Doctoral Education; Educational Experience; Learning Environments; Resilience; Socio-Emotional Outcomes; Wellbeing

 Room: Tauranga CBD campus, Durham St, Tauranga

 I am a senior lecturer in initial teacher education at the University of Waikato.
-Currently, I teach literacy and numeracy education and concepts of teaching and learning within the Bachelor of Teaching programme both at the Tauranga campus and online.
+Currently, I teach literacy and numeracy education, research methods, and concepts of teaching and learning within the Bachelor of Teaching programme both at the Tauranga campus and online.
 I also support our cohort of Masters students in education across Tauranga and the Bay of Plenty.
 I was a 2019 recipient of a Division of Education Teaching Excellence Award.

 I am passionate about helping teachers be the best they can be for the sake of our tamariki.
 Having spent time outside NZ and worked on international benchmarking projects, I'm proud of the education system we have here in Aotearoa and want to see it continue to improve for all students.